yozkiyokly/gpromParser_task/README.md

-#gpromParser_task
+# Maillog parser with DBstorage and rapid analisys abilities
-Maillog parser with DBstorage and rapid analisys abilities Employment task for perl devel position in GP JSC co.
+Employment task for perl devel position in GP JSC co.
 Perl script index.pl must parse a maillog (out.small) and push the data to the DB.
 Once pushed, it must gave ability to search base by sender address.